tiagolafonso/Econometrics-class-r-files/README.md

 - The file `Class19_ex.r`contains the R code from class 19 of Econometric 1.
 Data files: *ceosal1.csv*; *gpa1.xlsx*; *sleep75.xlsx*
 - The folder `Class20_ex_r` contains the R code and data files of class 20 of Econometrics 1.
 - The folder `Class21 - ex lpm` contains the R code and data files of class 21 of Econometrics 1.
+- The folder `Class23` contains the R code and data files of class 23 of Econometrics 1.

 More infor about the data files: